steamkittygames/tts-tools/README.md

 # tts-tools
 Tools for importing games into TTS

+This is still very raw yet & in early stages.
+However, it's hoped that it might be of utility for someone.

 * dtc2tts - convert a PDF for Drive Thru Cards into a deck which can be imported into TTS

+* builddeck.sh -- takes a set of images and creates a custom card sheet, placing the card back in the proper location